Velislav21/shoe-sector/README.md

 # SoftUni React Project Defense

-This is a **SoftUni React project defense** presentation.
+This is a **SoftUni React project defense** application.
 The project is a **Full Stack Application** using the following technologies:

 - **Frontend:** React 19
 - **Backend:** Node.js, Express.js, MongoDB